A Day in the Life of a Florida Wildlife Backyard Habitat

 Gliding silently to a perch on a magnolia limb, a trilling screech owl is eyeing the deck rail for a tasty cockroach.
 A great horned owl can be heard calling from the pinewoods as well as the barred owl’s ‘who cooks for you’ retort from the oak hammock.
 Zipping over my head to the hickory tree, a flying squirrel has arrived for its turn at the feeder.
 Chuck-will’s-widows call back and forth to each other in the relatively cool night, and I am warmed by their comforting sound.

 In an abrupt departure from the rhythmic calls of the nocturnal birds and katydids, an armadillo crashes through the palmettos and beauty berries, searching the leaf litter for earthworms.
 The raccoons make their way along the path of blackberry vines, their occasional squabbles over food or territory punctuated by their distinctive squealing and chattering.

 Another day has passed, which to the casual observer might have appeared as routine but to those who have re-established their relationship with nature it is hardly that.
 Indeed, life’s cycle itself can be better understood by studying its component parts – a single day being as perfect a reference point as any other unit of time in which this can be accomplished.
 Similarly, understanding nature on its grandest scale is done by observing and learning from its component parts.
 So, my little habitat is my classroom, its inhabitants my teachers, and in its own way, it is as grand in scope as any event nature has ever produced.

-This was originally published in EcoFlorida Magazines Fall 2000 issue.
+This article was originally published in EcoFlorida Magazine Fall 2000 issue.